devtiagomantay/triangule-type-api/triangule-api-serverless/README.md

 The deployment can be made in automate way using the serverless framework and the AWS CLI

+More information about how use the serverless framework on SERVERLESS_DOC.md

 ``` Work in progess: A script to install all the requirements is in progress ```